Waikato Regional Theatre

 The venue will host touring musicals and drama, locally produced theatre and dance, the New Zealand Symphony Orchestra, and the Royal New Zealand Ballet.

-The city of Hamilton is the seat of New Zealand’s Waikato region and it is the country’s fourth most populous and third fastest growing urban area.
-The Founders Theatre, built in 1962, was until recently the city’s largest and best known theatrical venue with a 1,250-seat capacity.
-It played host to a range of locally produced and touring shows.
-The theatre was closed abruptly in 2016 due to health and safety concerns.
+The city of Hamilton in the Waikato region is the country’s fourth most populous and third fastest-growing urban area.
+The Founders Theatre, built in 1962, was until recently the city’s largest and best-known theatrical venue with a 1,250-seat capacity, but it closed abruptly in 2016 due to health and safety concerns.

-Momentum Waikato Community Foundation, with support from Hamilton City Council, have engaged us to lead the development for a new venue.
-Following an extensive consultation with the local, regional, and national arts organisations, a concept for a new flexible 1,100-seat flexible lyric theatre has been developed.
-The venue will host touring musicals and drama, locally produced theatre and dance, the New Zealand Symphony Orchestra, and the Royal New Zealand Ballet.
+Momentum Waikato Community Foundation, with support from Hamilton City Council, engaged us to lead the development of a new venue.
+Following extensive consultation, we created the concept for a new 1,300-seat flexible lyric theatre.
+The venue hosts community productions, touring musicals and drama, locally produced theatre and dance, the New Zealand Symphony Orchestra, and the Royal New Zealand Ballet.

 “The challenge for Charcoalblue was to respond to a regional community in need of a new focus for its popular performing arts culture...this is a project with consultation at its core.”